cklose2000/pinescript-mcp-server/memory-bank/progress.md

 - [x] Implemented error handling and fallback mechanisms

 ## Known Issues
+1. The system is not currently easy for a human user to test without a proper UI
-1. Testing with TypeScript ES modules requires specific configuration, with some experimental loader warnings
+2. Testing with TypeScript ES modules requires specific configuration, with some experimental loader warnings
-2. Need to ensure consistent response formats across different LLM providers
+3. Need to ensure consistent response formats across different LLM providers
-3. Some vector store tests are marked as pending when Supabase is not configured, which is expected but should be documented
+4. Some vector store tests are marked as pending when Supabase is not configured, which is expected but should be documented

 ## Overall Progress
 - Phase 1: ███████████ 100%
 - Phase 2: ███████████ 100%
 - Phase 3: ██████░░░░░ 50%

-## Project Timeline
+## Revised Project Timeline
 - Phase 1: Completed
 - Phase 2: Completed
 - Phase 3: Weeks 1-13 (current: Week 2)
+  - User Interface Development: Weeks 3-8 (next priority)
-  - Enhanced Prompt Engineering: Weeks 1-3 (current: Week 2)
+  - Enhanced Prompt Engineering: Continuing in parallel
-  - Database Integration: Weeks 2-4 (current: Week 2)
-  - Comprehensive Testing Framework: Weeks 4-7
+  - Comprehensive Testing Framework: Weeks 9-13
-  - User Interface Development: Weeks 8-13

 ## Completed Components
 - [x] Core LLM Service